 Type 4s are the ultimate melancholy feelers.
-Learn to validate your own negative emotions while also setting healthy boundaries to stop any self-destructive thoughts.
+Learn to validate your negative emotions while setting healthy boundaries to stop self-destructive thoughts.
 Prevent downward spirals by practicing gratitude regardless of circumstance.
 Your kids will follow your lead in handling disappointment and expressing gratitude.

 5. Teach your kids how to get back up when they fall down.